Steve-Tech/YAFI/README.md

 If your Laptop's BIOS supports Framework's EC driver, there is no need to install any third-party drivers.
 YAFI should also work without administrator privileges.

 Otherwise, YAFI supports the [PawnIO](https://pawnio.eu/) driver, and will be automatically used if installed and there is no Framework driver available.
 YAFI will need to be run as administrator to communicate with the driver.

+Currently the PawnIO driver does not support Framework 13 mainboards with 11th, 12th, or 13th Gen Intel CPUs.

 ## Building